roiavidan/simple-nginx-reverse-proxy/README.md

 - Listening on port 80;

-- The `X-Real-IP` and `X-Forwarded-For` headers are passed along to the target.
+- The `X-Real-IP` and `X-Forwarded-For` headers are automatically added to the request.